 3️⃣🅱️ The Munchkin-y Vagabond Traveler Waist/Shoulder Bag

-As 2018 approaches, my altered definition of “light” travel includes my (truly!) pocketable Sony HX90x (30x optical zoom) camera, now 3.5 years old.
-New to the party, portability champ Jibun Techo Biz Mini, now roleplaying as bullet journal.
+As 2018 approached, my altered definition of “light” travel included my (truly!) pocketable Sony HX90x (30x optical zoom) camera, now 4.5 years old.
+New to the party: a B6Slim Jibun Techo Biz Mini, roleplaying as bullet journal.
 I wanted a smaller bag, per the smaller load.

-Direct link to Amazon’s Creoly Large Genuine Tan Leather Pen Holder, 7 x 2.5 inches.
+This new grab-&-go paakage begins with Amazon’s Creoly Large Genuine Tan Leather Pen Holder, a 7 x 2.5 inches wrap-around pen holder.
 The strap stretches without falling out of shape.
 Caveat: you must use a hardcover book.
-The Jibun is not.
+The Jibun is a softcover.
 My fix: I attacked the stiff back cover of a legal pad with a box cutter and ruler.
 The resulting 2 cardboard pieces sit in the front and rear cover flaps of the Biz.
 Now, the Jibun is a hardcover.
 Works a treat.

 The 2018 Biz Mini replaced my Hobonichi Weeks, due to the Mini’s comparable sizing: